How to filter a list in Python

 print(even_numbers)--OUTPUT--[2, 4, 6, 8, 10]

-List comprehensions offer a highly concise and readable way to create new lists.
-They are often considered more "Pythonic" than traditional loops because they combine the loop and conditional logic into a single, elegant expression.
+List comprehensions offer a compact and often more readable way to create new lists.
+They roll the loop and conditional logic into a single, elegant expression that's considered highly "Pythonic."

 Using lambda with filter()